dimajix/flowman/docs/spec/job/index.md

 * `description` **(optional)** *(type: string)*:
 A textual description of the job

+* `extends` **(optional)** *(type: list:string)*:
+A list of other job names, which should be extended by this job.
+All environment variables, parameters, build targets, hooks and metrics will be inherited from the parent jobs.
+This helps to split up a big job into smaller ones or to reuse some configuration in slightly different but related jobs.

+* `targets` **(optional)** *(type: list:string)*:
+A list of names of all targets that should be built as part of this job.

 * `environment` **(optional)** *(type: list:string)*:
 A list of `key=value` pairs for defining or overriding environment variables which can be accessed in expressions.
 You can also access the job parameters in the environment definition for deriving new values.

 * `parameters` **(optional)** *(type: list:parameter)*:
 A list of job parameters.
-Values for job parameters have to be specified for each job execution, be it either directly via the command line or via a `call` task as part of a different job in the same project.
+Values for job parameters have to be specified for each job execution, be it either directly via the command line or via setting an environment vatiable in a derived job.

 * `hooks` **(optional)** *(type: list:hook)*:
-A list of hooks which will be called before and after each job and target is executed.
+A list of [hooks](../hooks/index.md) which will be called before and after each job and target is executed.
 Hooks provide some ways to notify external systems (or possibly plugins) about the current execution status of jobs and targets.

+* `metrics` **(optional)** *(type: list:hook)*:
+A list of metrics that should be published after job execution.
+See below for more details.

 ## Metrics